-The Commission held a total of 20 meetings during the year.
-While some meetings were conducted face-to-face in Canberra, the Commission carried out its work by teleconference or by email, wherever possible.
+The Commission held a total of 13 meetings during the year.
+While some meetings were conducted face-to-face in Canberra, the Commission also carried out its work by teleconference or by email, wherever possible.
+This included videoconferences with both Qantas and Virgin Australia executive officers.